What Is Security Automation? A Complete Guide

 • Frequent human errors in routine security operations

-• Difficulty maintaining consistent security policy enforcement
+• Difficulty keeping consistent security policy enforcement

 What Security Processes Can Be Automated?